This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Evenly sprinkle peeled, cubed potatoes with ranch seasoning (The Powder In From The Jar) and pepper.
+- Evenly sprinkle peeled, cubed potatoes (4 pounds) with ranch seasoning (2 teaspoons) and pepper (1/4 teaspoon).

-- Place seasoned potatoes in the prepared baking dish and evenly dot the top with butter.
+- Place seasoned potatoes in the prepared baking dish and evenly dot the top with butter (4 tablespoons).
+Place baking dish on a rimmed baking sheet.

 - Cover the baking dish with foil and bake in preheated oven until the potatoes are tender about 60 minutes.